postgrespro/pg_variables/README.md

 The **pg_variables** module provides functions to work with variables of various types.
 Created variables live only in the current user session.

-Note that the module does **not support transactions and savepoints**.
+Note that the module does **not support transactions and savepoints by default**.
 For
 example:

 ```sql